The Lost One: A Life of Peter Lorre

 |

-Zanuck soon cast Peter Lorre as John P.
+Zanuck soon cast Peter Lorre as John

-department, Lorre put a good face on what soon took a turn toward
+Fox’s publicity department, Lorre put a good face on what soon

-typecasting by saying that "as Mr. Moto, I have been given the opportunity
+took a turn toward typecasting by saying that “as Mr. Moto, I

-of gaining popularity which otherwise would have taken years longer."
+would have taken years longer.”

 Think Fast, Mr. Moto — 20th